ekhan4077/awesome-volleyball-5374/readme.md

 # Food Delivery Api
-Food Delivery API create by our team or 5 members during cunstruct week at masai school.
+Food Delivery API was created by our team of 5 members during construct week at Masai school.

 ## Authors